Events and webhooks

 Example use case

-When a document is signed, your system could automatically download the signed document without the need for polling our APIs when the documents are ready for download.
+When a document is signed, your system automatically downloads the signed document.
+With an event subscription, you do not need to poll our APIs to determine when the documents are ready for download.

 What does an event look like?